 I first heard about Emmaus online.
 At the time, I didn’t reach out because I wasn’t sure how to and alcohol had always come first with me.
 I tended to think I would always do it tomorrow, but I just wasn’t ready.

 Four years ago I started a detox programme as a day patient with an organisation called Turning Point.
 I spent 18 months there and I found it extremely helpful.
 There were one-to-one and group sessions, and I can proudly say I have been sober ever since.

 I left two years ago and my Outreach Worker referred me to Emmaus Greenwich.
 I love it here.
 To me, it’s just like one big happy family.

 Emmaus has given me a purpose and a reason to get up in the morning.
-Every day I volunteer my forty hours, sometimes even more, and I look forward to it.
+Every day I volunteer and I look forward to it.
 It makes a huge change to living on the streets and having nothing to wake up for.

 I work on the vans, helping with deliveries, pick-ups and house clearances.
 When the Logistics Manager isn’t here once a week I cover his work, booking jobs, talking to people and arranging appointments.

 For the first time I feel I have self-esteem and self-confidence.
 Before Emmaus I was misleading myself, hiding my lack of confidence behind alcohol.